learn-co-curriculum/phrg-instance-methods-readme-ruby/README.md

 The ability to define methods and behaviors in our classes for our instances makes Ruby classes behave not just as factories, capable of instantiating new individual instances, but also as a blueprint, defining what those instances can do.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-instance-methods-readme-ruby/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-instance-methods-readme-ruby/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Instance Methods Ruby</p>